sql-machine-learning/elasticdl/docs/designs/custom_allreduce_training_loop_support.md

 optimize a new set of output weights.

-If ElasticDL supports customizing the training loop, users can use different deep learning library (e.g. TensorFlow, Pytorch) to define their training loop.
+If ElasticDL supports customizing the training loop, users can use different deep-learning library (e.g., TensorFlow, Pytorch) to define their training loop.
 ElasticDL only need to provide dynamic data partitioning for dataset and elastic AllReduce to merge gradients across workers.

 ## The Training Loop of AllReduce